 Incidents can now be in several states:

-These states can be controlled via Slack, and the timestamps can be updated via the web UI after the incident if any adjustments are needed later.
+These states can be controlled via Slack, and the timestamps can be updated via the dashboard after the incident if any adjustments are needed later.

 We think they're really useful for clearly communicating the progress of an incident to your team and stakeholders.
 Additionally, capturing this data lays the foundation for lots of interesting and useful insights, and we look forward to sharing those with you in the near future.